CONDITIONS FOR PROTECTION

 A whistleblower is someone who reports a wrongdoing, usually before possible negative consequences occur.
 In a figurative image, he blows a whistle ('to blow the whistle').
 It can be one of the following: Employees, self-employed persons, shareholders of a company, persons who belong to the management or supervisory body, members of this company, volunteers, paid or unpaid interns, persons working under the supervision and management of contractors, subcontractors and suppliers, persons whose employment has since ended; persons who are in the process of recruitment or have obtained information about violations in pre-contractual procedures.

-At what point is a whistleblower protected?
+When is a whistleblower protected?

 - The whistleblower must have sufficient reason to believe that the reported information about violations was true at the time of the report;